JohnLyu2/z3alpha/README.md

 We have included all experimental result data in `ijcai24_data/`.
 For each experiment, there is a subfolder (e.g., `ijcai24_data/QF_BV/core/`) containing all competing solvers' testing statistics and sample Z3alpha and FastSMT synthesized strategies.
 The experiments were conducted on a high-performance CentOS 7 cluster equipped with Intel E5-2683 v4 (Broadwell) processors running at 2.10 GHz.

 # Reproduce IJCAI-24 Experiments

+The experiments in our IJCAI'24 paper are based on Z3 4.12.2.

 ### Benchmark Download
 Navigate to the `benchmarks/` directory and run the corresponding benchmark downloading script for each experiment.
 For example, to download the original FastSMT benchmarks for the experiments in Section 5.3, run: